goodformandspectacle/v_and_a/elastic_spelunker/ingester/README.md

 Stick the JSON directory, the mapping.json for the schema, and the ingester tool onto a server of your choosing. `bundle install` will install dependencies.

+## Before running

+You'll need to make sure the V&A mapping.json is applied to an empty index that you'd like to throw data at.